 Books by Andrew Morris

 Getting to Grips with Science , published by Imperial College Press (London) in 2015.
 Available from Waterstones, Blackwells, Amazon, World Scientific and other booksellers, currently (Jan 2017) priced between £14 and £19 (paperback).
+The book analyses the process and provides information to help the novice start to engage with scientific ideas.

 Reviews and feature articles about Why Icebergs Float: exploring science in everyday life